 If you are running Paid Advertising, writing lots of content to get backlinks, posting lots of things on social media then eventually you will want to figure out (in a very simple way) which source leads to the most conversions.
 This could be a contact form completion, quote form or some other priority goal for your business.

-Google Analytics can also track the location of the people visiting your website, their device and popular times of day.
+Google Analytics can also track the location device and popular times of day.

 If you have a business that serves Customers in Sydney then having traffic from around the world can potentially be of no use to you.
 We have seen examples of websites where traffic from the USA was more than 50% of their volume (see the Case Studies) It’s also important to know what device they are using and this will vary by industry, but if 80% of your traffic is on a mobile phone then your site has to be extremely mobile friendly.